Experiment Design¶

 The effective mass contribution from the spring itself, which participates in the oscillation.
 For a uniform spring, theory predicts an effective mass contribution of approximately 1/3 of the spring’s total mass.

-The weight pan’s mass (23.0g), which was not incorporated into the load values presented in Table 2.
+The weight pan’s mass (23.0 g), which was not incorporated into the load values presented in Table 2.

+The combined contribution of the pan mass (23 g) plus an estimated spring effective mass (~55 g, assuming a spring mass of ~165 g) would total approximately 78 g—consistent with our observed intercept magnitude.
 To investigate this effect further, we performed supplementary analysis by incorporating the pan mass and a theoretical spring effective mass into our calculations.
 This adjusted analysis yielded consistent results for the spring constant but improved the intercept’s proximity to zero, supporting our hypothesis.

 Conclusion¶

 The oscillation method, combined with modern computational analysis techniques, provides an accurate and precise means of determining spring constants.
-Our experiment achieved a final uncertainty of 1.2%, demonstrating the effectiveness of our experimental design and analysis methodology.
+Our experiment achieved a final uncertainty of 1.8%, demonstrating the effectiveness of our experimental design and analysis methodology.